-3. Evaluation
+3. EVALUATION

-A formal evaluation on the resident's performance of all aspects of the residency program will be conducted annually or more often, if appropriate.
+- a.
+A formal evaluation on the resident's performance of all aspects of the residency program will be conducted annually or more often, if appropriate. - b.
 The residents will evaluate the entire residency program yearly in order to guide the CAHFS faculty in making future improvements and changes.